 Hybrid mattresses are made of 50% foam and 50% coils— in order to be classified as a true hybrid, a mattress must have at least 2-3 inches of foam in its layers, and most hybrids have even more foam than this.

 Hybrids usually contain 2-3 layers of foam on the top for comfort and pressure relief; the most common foams used are memory foam, poly-foam, and latex foam (or even blended foams that combine two foam types).

-The base of a hybrid is not just made of steel coils— many mattress brands have begun to use individually-wrapped coils.
+The base of a hybrid is not just made of steel coils— many mattress brands have begun to use individually-wrapped, or pocket coils.
 By wrapping each coil in fabric or foam, the mattress has fewer motion transfer issues.
 As a result, the hybrid responds much better to pressure, keeping the user on the surface without making them feel stuck.
 What’s more, the springs in the base allow for better airflow than a memory foam bed.

 Because they contain lots of materials, hybrids can be a bit more expensive than the other options listed here.
 They’re also cumbersome to move, and if you’re dealing with lower back pain, this can be a concern.

 Keep in mind that despite their ingenuity, hybrids have only a slightly longer lifespan than innerspring beds— the durability of a high-quality hybrid usually only spans 6-7 years.